What is Systematic Sampling?

 Systematic sampling is more or less a method that involves the selection of various elements that are ordered from a sampling frame and taking this statistical procedure starts from the random selection of elements that belongs to a list and then every sampling interval from the frame is selected and this method of sampling can only be applied if at all the given population is homogeneous as these sample units are systematically distributed over the population.

 This is a method where probability sampling is performed by randomly selecting sample members from the mass population at a fixed interval.
-This periodic interval is better termed as the sampling interval and it can be calculated with ascertaining the required sample size and dividing the same by the size of the population.
+This periodic interval is better termed as the sampling interval, and it can be calculated by ascertaining the required sample size and dividing the same by the size of the population.

 How does it Work?

 - Systematic Sampling can be used by statisticians in case they want to save time or are dissatisfied with the results obtained from the simple random sampling method.
 After the identification of a fixed starting point, the statisticians select a constant interval for facilitating the participant’s selection.

 - In this method, initially, the target population needs to be selected even before the selection of participants.
 There are various characteristics on the basis of which the population is identified, and the study is conducted.
 These desired characteristics could be age, race, gender, location, profession, and/or education level.

 - For example, a researcher wants to choose 2000 people amongst the population of 10,000 people with the help of systematic sampling.
 He must enlist all the potential participants, and accordingly, a starting point will be selected.
 As soon as this list gets formed, every 5th person from the list would be selected as a participant, as 10,000/2000 = 5.

 Types of Systematic Sampling

 - This termed linear since it follows a very linear path and tends to stop at the end with respect to a particular population.
 In this type of sampling, any sample is not repeated in the end.